1104-Soto-JoseDeJesus/VR-SIMULATOR/README.md

 The simulator will load the file, run the battle once and then run additional silent simulations for statistics.

+To utilize multiple CPU cores during these extra runs, call `run_additional_simulations` with the `num_workers` argument greater than 1.

 ## Running tests

 From the repository root run: